MCLF/mclf/README.md

 At the moment we can do this only in certain special cases, which should nevertheless be useful.

-You need at least [Sage 8.2](https://www.sagemath.org/) for the following examples to work.
+If you have at least [Sage 8.2](https://www.sagemath.org/) you can install this package with `sage -pip install -user mclf`.

-If you can not install Sage on your local machine, you can also click [![Launch on mybinder.org](https://camo.githubusercontent.com/d57df63fab21897847014ebaec3e7f5f48951ad2/68747470733a2f2f626574612e6d7962696e6465722e6f72672f62616467652e737667)](https://mybinder.org/v2/gh/mclf/MCLF/master?filepath=example.ipynb) to try this in an interactive Jupyter notebook.
+If you can not install Sage on your local machine, you can also click [![Launch on mybinder.org](https://camo.githubusercontent.com/d57df63fab21897847014ebaec3e7f5f48951ad2/68747470733a2f2f626574612e6d7962696e6465722e6f72672f62616467652e737667)](https://mybinder.org/v2/gh/mclf/MCLF/master?filepath=example.ipynb) to run an interactive Jupyter notebook with mclf preinstalled.

 The package can be loaded with
 ```